Delay-Free Concurrency on Faulty Persistent Memory: -Delay Persistent Simulations

 Note that the notion of recovery delay applies to any persistent program, regardless of whether or not it is a simulation of another program.
 In contrast, computation delay applies to simulations, even if they are not persistent themselves.
 In this paper, we consider persistent simulations that have small computation delay and small recovery delay.
 We say that an algorithm is \emph{X-delay free} or if it has $c$-X-delay for a constant $c$, where $X$ is one of the types of delay we defined (computation, contention, or recovery).

-\section{Recoverable Primitives}
+\subsection{Recoverable Primitives}

 One problem that arises from volatile registers and caches is that the return values of atomic operations can be lost.
 For example, consider a CAS operation that is applied to a shared memory location.
 It must atomically read the location, change it if necessary, and return whether or not it succeeded.
 Return values are stored in volatile registers.
 If a crash occurs immediately after a CAS is executed, the return value could be lost before the process can view it.
 When the process recovers from the crash, it has no way of knowing whether or not it has already executed its CAS.
-This is a dangerous situation; repeating a CAS that was already executed, or skipping a CAS altogether, can often render a concurrent program incorrect.
-In fact, any primitive that makes a change to the memory suffers from the same problem.
+This is a dangerous situation; repeating a CAS that was already executed, or skipping it altogether, can render a concurrent program incorrect.
+In fact, any primitive that changes the memory suffers from the same problem.

 This issue was pointed out by Attiya \textit{et al.} in \cite{attiya2018nesting}.
-To address the problem, they present several recoverbale primitives, among them a \emph{recoverable CAS algorithm}.
+To address the problem, they present several recoverable primitives, among them a \emph{recoverable CAS algorithm}.
 This algorithm is an implementation of a CAS object with three operations: read, CAS, and recover.
 The idea of the algorithm is that when CASing in a new value, a process writes in not only the desired value, but also its own ID.
 Before changing the value of the object, a process must \emph{notify} the process whose ID is written on the object of the success of its CAS operation.
 The recovery operation checks this notification to see whether its last CAS has been successfully executed.
 Attiya \textit{et al.} show that their recoverable CAS algorithm satisfies \emph{nesting-safe recoverable linearizability (NRL)}, intuitively meaning that as long as recovery operations are always run immediately after crashes, the history is linearizable.
-Attiya \textit{et al.}'s algorithm uses classic CAS as a base object, and assumes that CAS operations are ABA-free.
+Attiya \textit{et al.}'s algorithm uses classic CAS as a base object, and assumes that CAS operations are ABA-free, meaning that the same value is never written to the same CAS object twice.
+In particular, this disallows successful CAS operations with the same expected and new value.
 This is easy to ensure by using timestamps.